 Drawing on our years of experience in the Washroom Vending sector, Initial has created a bespoke, hygienic, in-cubicle Period Dignity vending dispenser.
 Housed in a compact unit, typically located alongside the toilet roll holder, female washroom users who cannot afford them or who have simply been caught unaware are provided with easy, free and most importantly, private, access to sanitary products.

 - In Cubicle Dispensers – By installing the dispenser in the cubicle, the user is able to take the required products in private.
 This removes any potential embarrassment that the user may feel.

 - Recognised Products – Our dispenser holds either Kotex towels or Tampax tampons.
 By using these premium brands, the user is re-assured that you are providing a quality solution to Period Poverty.

 - Full Range of Refills – To save you time, we offer a full installation service of the dispensers, coupled with a full catalogue of products.
-So we can be your one-stop shop for tackling Period Poverty.
+So we can be your one-stop shop for providing Period Dignity products and solutions.

 “Initial have been very helpful in helping us to tackle Period Poverty in the Blaenau Gwent area.
 Their cubicle dispensers provide a discrete and dignified way of dispensing free menstrual products across our estate” – Ian Haywood, Aneurin Bevan University Health Board

-Please feel free to contact us or call us on 0808 231 9212, and we will be more than happy to help you tackle period poverty.
+Please feel free to contact us and we will be more than happy to help you tackle period poverty.